obrassard/Exbot/README.md

 | [encode](#encode)(String textToEncode)<br>_Encode a string using BASE64_  | static&nbsp;String | All |
 | [decode](#decode)(String textToDecode)<br>_Decode a BASE64 string_  | static&nbsp;String | All |

-#### About OS specific methods
+#### About OS exclusive methods
-The methods starting whit *mac* or *windows*, for instance `macShowSpotlight()`, are exclusive to their operating system.
+:warning: The methods starting whit *mac* or *windows*, for instance `macShowSpotlight()`, are exclusive to their operating system.
 You should only use them on the appropriate OS.

-Other methods can be use with all operating system.
+Other methods can be use with on all systems.

 # Method detail
 ## MouseClickAt